-Once the rating for a new or amended classification profile has been finalized, employees hired or moved into that classification will be appropriately slotted and remunerated in accordance with Article 54 (Classifications and Hourly Rates).
+Once the rating for a new or amended classification profile has been finalized, employees hired or moved into that classification will be appropriately slotted and remunerated in accordance with Appendix A (Classifications and Hourly Rates).

 If the Union believes that a classification should be created, or that an existing classification profile should be modified or re-rated, the issue will be dealt with at the National Job Evaluation Committee.
-If the issue remains unresolved after the National Job Evaluation Committee meets, the matter will be dealt with in accordance with t Article 16.8 (Accelerated Resolution Process) If a job is re-rated, the incumbents of the classification will be appropriately remunerated as per the new pay scale from the date the Union requested the re-rating or modification.
+If the issue remains unresolved after the National Job Evaluation Committee meets, the dispute will be referred directly to arbitration.
+If a job is re-rated, the incumbents of the classification will be appropriately remunerated as per the new pay scale from the date the Union requested the re-rating or modification.

-An employee who believes that he/she should be re-classified will discuss this with his/her manager, Human Resources or the Union.
+An employee who believes that they should be re-classified will discuss this with their manager, Human Resources or the Union.
 If the supervisor disagrees, the employee has the ability to direct the complaint to the National Job Evaluation Committee.